dynamicspartnersee/dynamicspartnersee.github.io/apps/estonian-banking-formats/docs/en-US/help.md

 - Estonian SEPA statement format
 - Payment application rules

+## Install activities
+After the installation of extension page **Estonian Banking Formats Setup** must be opened, because this triggers the background installation of formats needed (_Data Exchange Definitions, Bank Export/Import Setup, Document Layouts_).
+Page must be opened in every company, where Estonian Banking Formats shall be used.

 ## Payment Reference Numbers for Sales
 Using payment reference numbers in sales helps you apply cash receipts and invoices when processing bank statements.